 All College community members are expected to provide truthful information in any report or proceeding under this policy.
-Submitting or providing false or misleading information in bad faith or with a view to personal gain or intentional harm to another in connection with an incident of Prohibited Conduct is prohibited and subject to disciplinary sanctions under the College's Student Handbook and disciplinary action under the appropriate Employee disciplinary policy.
+Submitting or providing false or misleading information in bad faith or with a view to personal gain or intentional harm to another in connection with an incident of Prohibited Conduct is prohibited and subject to disciplinary action under the appropriate Employee disciplinary policy.
 This provision does not apply to reports made or information provided in good faith, even if the facts alleged in the report are not later substantiated.